lukmie/CarRentalApplication/README.md

 - Add new and modify existing employees and users;
 - Start and finish reservation of a car.

+... and many more, full description will be added soon.

 ## Built With
 * Spring Boot 2.1.8
 * Spring Security